scottpham/JS2WorkshopNICAR2016/readme.md

 These are notes for the second JavaScript workshop at NICAR2016 in Denver.
 This workshop was intended to follow intro to JavaScript and is best for very beginning programmers.
 However, you'll get the most of out of this if you have some familiarity with HTML and CSS.

-The workshop is in two parts: a short presentation on HTML and the DOM and a longer hands-on session on DOM manipulation.
+The workshop is in two parts: a short presentation on the DOM and a longer hands-on session on DOM manipulation.

 - [Slides for presentation on the DOM](http://scottpham.xyz/JS2WorkshopNICAR2016/slides/#/)
 - [Example page for hands-on](http://scottpham.xyz/JS2WorkshopNICAR2016/example/)